Koochemeshki/Koochemeshki/README.md

 - 👋 Hi, I’m @Koochemeshki
 - 👀 I’m interested in ...
-Front-End developing and a little Back-End developing
+Front-End developing
 - 🌱 I’m currently learning ...
-Python
+HTML, CSS, JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...